cs210/Worldsight/README.md

 Aakanksha | White/Blue | AI/deep learning, Scraping | Writing, VC, business development | outgoing, hustler | VR, Unity, Product Development | time management
 Grace | Blue | Backend, AI/ML | presentation skills, planning/organization, time management | ambitious, reliable | VR development, product management | indecision
 Farhan | White | Unity, VR, Web Development, Graphics | planning, writing | conscientious, methodical | public speaking, product management | communication

+# Our product
+We are creating an intuitive pipeline in which users can upload photos of historical sites and recieve a ready to go VR experience they can share with customers.
+We are also developing a separate VR experience to showcase what can be done with our pipeline.
+Our pipeline can be divided into 2 sections:

+1. Meshroom Automation
+Meshroom is an open source photogrammetry software which takes in 2D photos of an object and outputs a 3D mesh object.
+You can find the source code and documentation for meshroom [here](https://github.com/alicevision/meshroom).
+Using the software and command line interface is tedious and unintuitive for less technical people, so we are wrapping a convenient GUI around the software package, and creating python scripts that run the necessary commmands to create the 3D mesh.
+The code for the GUI can be found [here](https://github.com/cs210/Worldsight/tree/master/software-demo), and the python scripts that run meshroom can be found [here](https://github.com/cs210/Worldsight/tree/master/pipeline).

+2. Unity File Explorer and Mesh Editor
+Once the 3D mesh object is created, it will be placed in the appropriate folder in a new Unity project.
+The Unity scene will be pre-built with a file explorer, where the user can find and open multiple meshes and then editing them.
+Then Users can rotate, scale, and translate meshes into the appropriate places.
+The code for this can be found at [here](https://github.com/cs210/Worldsight/tree/master/treehacks).

+# Dependencies
+We are using Unity Version [2019.3.1f1](https://unity3d.com/get-unity/download/archive)

 # Team Communication: